Specialised Foundation posts in Exeter

 The below clinical academic supervisors host academic foundation trainees and can often accommodate projects relevant to a range of clinical interests.
-However there is a wide range of research undertaken in the University of Exeter and projects can often be arranged with other research teams if you have a particular interest.
-To discuss further please contact Dr. Angus Jones (angus.jones@exeter.ac.uk).
+However, there is a wide range of research undertaken in the University of Exeter and projects can often be arranged with other research teams if you have a particular interest.
+To discuss further please contact Professor Angus Jones (angus.jones@exeter.ac.uk).

 Name |